 There’s an old expression: “It’s better to be safe than sorry.”
 Like knowing to wear a parachute if you plan to go skydiving.
 Or insuring your home against the threat of fire.
 Or having life insurance in place to protect your family.
-That’s where a Family Survivor’s Guide might come in handy.
+That’s where a Life Insurance Family Survivor Guide might come in handy.

 Seriously, if you were to die tomorrow, would your loved ones be able to quickly access what they’ll need to take care of everything?
 If your answer is “no,” then this article might be helpful.